LeleDerGrasshalmi/fastify-deployment/README.md

 # fastify-deployment

-This plugin registeres a route, that can be called from e.g. github actions once push to update the source code of the server.
+This plugin registers a route, that can be called from e.g. github actions on push to update the source code of the server.

 ## Installation